floneum/floneum-site/blog/en/kalosm_0_2.md

 For a detailed list of changes between v0.1.0 and v0.2.0, please see the [full changelog](https://github.com/floneum/floneum/compare/v0.2.0...v0.2.0-kalosm).

 I hope you enjoy using Kalosm v0.2.0!
 Your feedback is invaluable to us, so please don't hesitate to share your thoughts and report any issues you encounter.

+## What's next?

+In the next release, we plan to add support for fine tuning models and training new heads for existing models.
+We also plan to continue improving the performance of the language models and adding support for more models.

+If any of those features sound interesting or you want to propose a new feature, consider contributing on [Github](https://github.com/floneum/floneum/tree/master/interfaces/kalosm).

+If you are interested in building an application with Kalosm, [join the Discord](https://discord.gg/dQdmhuB8q5) and get involved with the community!